Scroll Top

 So what’s the difference between root hairs and microgreen mold?
 Root hairs are tiny bright white elongated tubular extensions of an epidermal cell of a root.
 Molds, however, are a diverse number of fungal species that grow in multicellular structures called hyphae.

 Most beginner microgreen growers get root hairs confused with mycelium growth and panic!
 Fear not!
-There’s a simple technique you can do to instantly confirm if it’s root hairs or fungi.
+There’s a simple technique called the spray test that instantly confirm if it’s root hairs or fungi.

-Grab a spray bottle with a fine mist nozzle, gently mist the roots, and if the root hairs disappear, congratulations, you just confirmed that they’re root hairs.
-However, if you spray mycelium, it will not retract or disappear!
+Grab a spray bottle with a fine mist nozzle, gently mist the roots with water, and if the root hairs disappear, congratulations, you just confirmed that they’re root hairs.
+However, if you spray mycelium with water, it will not retract or disappear!

 Here’s a short video showing how Sango Radish root hairs collapse when they’re sprayed with water.
 If this indeed was mold it would not be affected by the water and the mold structure would be unaffected.